Biology and Biotechnology

 BB 2003: Fundamentals of Microbiology

 This course will introduce the basic principles of microbiology through lectures, discussion, readings, and projects.
 The course will explore both the fundamental biology of microbes and the ways in which microbes influence society and the world.
 Topics will include the morphology, physiology, and genetics of unicellular organisms with a primary focus on bacteria.
 Special attention will be given to organisms known to have important roles in health, research, industry, and the environment.
-This course is designed for all biology majors and other students who seek a good general education in modern biology.
+This course is designed for life sciences majors.

 BB 2030: Plant Diversity